Thornberry Stables, LLC serves the Green Bay and surrounding areas,

 overpopulated at the hands of people.

-are many misconceptions about animals and they end up in shelters.
+are many misconceptions about animals, so many end up in shelters.

 The truth about animal